Magnetic Resonance - Technology Information Portal Friday, 20 November 2009••

 Localized back pain with no radiculopathy (leg pain)

 Lumbar spine imaging requires a special spine coil. often used whole spine array coils have the advantage that patients do not need other positioning if also upper parts of the spine should be scanned.
 Sagittal T1 and T2 weighted FSE sequences are the standard views.
-With multi angle oblique techniques individually oriented transversal images of each intervertebral disc at different angles can be obtained.
+With multi angle oblique techniques individually oriented transverse images of each intervertebral disc at different angles can be obtained.

 See also the related poll result: 'MRI will have replaced 50% of x-ray exams by'